Vehicle registration plates of Iraq: Design and format

+For rest of Iraq, such issue does not exist, and the only change in the registration number of the plate would be the replacement of the governorate name with the corresponding code.
+The previous format already had Latin letter and numbers in small font, these are to be preserved through the transition.

+Historical Formats

 1988-2001

 In 1988, Iraq adopted a new license plate format.
 This new format applied to all governorates of Iraq.

+Up until 2001, the all Iraqi license plates were of this format, including those issued to Iraqi-occupied Kuwait for a duration of 6 months in 1990 and 1991.
+Whereas the de facto autonomous Kurdistan Region did not follow suit, rest of Iraq adopted a new license plate format in 2001.

 The license plate was divided in half with a horizontal line.
 On the bottom right quarter, the name of the country "Al-Iraq" in Arabic is written.
 On the bottom left quarter, the name of the province in Arabic.
 On the top of the license plate, there's the registration number.

-The color of the plate depended on the classification of the vehicle.
-Please refer to the section about license plates in Kurdistan Region for more details.

 2001-2008

 In 2001, the shape and dimensions of the license plates changed, while the general format remained the same.
 The length of the plate was increased, while its width was reduced.
 The font of the plate was also changed.
 The name of the country "Al-Iraq", and the name of the province were moved to the left hand side of the license plate, with the country name above the province name.
 The coloring and classifications of the new license plates remained unchanged.